mszegedy/plea/story/ch-3.md

 "Scary," said Sofia.
 "I think lemmings naturally assume they're in a fox's mouth, if they're in a tight, warm space against a larger mammal's body.
 The whole time, I was ready to escape the moment I thought it was safe.
 I ended up chewing my way out."

-"Oh," said Vasilisa, "I was hoping it would have been more fun.
-I've always wanted to try being an animal."
+"Oh," said Vasilisa, "I was hoping it would have been more fun." (_Oh my god,_ stop _talking!_ she thought.)
+"I've always wanted to try being an animal." (_Vasilisa, you are an idiot._)

-Sofia smiled.
+Sofia, despite everything, smiled.
 "We can arrange that."

 Alexey, who'd been ruminating during the discussion and cataloguing the different sorts of smiles his sister seemed to use to communicate her emotions, finally spoke.
 "I'm sorry, Sofia.
 Thank you for sharing.
 You don't have to talk about it again, if you don't want to.
 How about we all get our minds off it by doing all that stuff we said we were gonna do around the house?"